Human Demonstration

 Make green liquid in the cylinder

-All videos show experiments at 5× speed.
+All experimental videos were played at 5× speed.